tasmota/docs/devices/Shelly-2.5.md

 Energy metering is done by a ADE7953 chip connected via I2C and IRQ on GPIO16.

-If you connect momentary switches and want press/double press/hold functionality, use the following template:
+If you connect momentary switches, use the following template:
-`{"NAME":"Shelly 2.5 (buttons)","GPIO":[56,255,17,255,21,127,0,0,6,128,5,22,156],"FLAG":2,"BASE":18}`
+`{"NAME":"Shelly 2.5 (buttons)","GPIO":[56,0,19,0,21,127,0,0,0,126,0,22,0],"FLAG":2,"BASE":18}`

-Run `Backlog SetOption1 1; SetOption11 1; SetOption32 1` to enable all three states. `Button1` is the button on the back of the device next to the pin header. `Button2` and `Button3` are assigned to the SW1 and SW2 external inputs.
+`Button1` and `Button2` are assigned to the SW1 and SW2 external inputs. `Button3` is the button on the back of the device next to the pin header and you can optionally assign the baheviour you want using rules.

+If you want the buttons to respond instantly, go to the console and type `SetOption13 1`.
+But, if you want press/double press/hold functionality, run instead `Backlog SetOption1 1; SetOption11 1; SetOption32 1` to enable all three states.

 ## Flash mode
 To be able to flash the Tasmota firmware you need to get into flash mode.
 Therefore connect a wire from GPIO0 to ground.
 For further information have a look at [bringing-the-module-in-flash-mode](installation/Hardware-Preparation#bringing-the-module-in-flash-mode).